31573/Python-Analysis/PyBank/Readme.txt

 The Python code does the analysis requested given the csv file which contained dates and p&L  results.
 It counts the number of votes, sums the total votes by candidates and computes their average votes received.
 It run through an selects a winner who obtained the most votes.
 Finaly it will print a report of the findings.

+The codes were completed with the help of tutor Geronimo.